 If the above photo is any indication, I had a fantastic time celebrating the union of my dear friends Laura and Mike in Chicago, Illinois last weekend.
-In fact, I'm gonna share words about it below.
+In fact, I had such a good time that I'm gonna share details about it below.

 I touched down in the Windy City just before midnight on Friday, snagged my bags, hopped into a Lyft and arrived at the InterContinental twenty-three minutes later where Sassy, who'd flown in from Dallas that morning, was waiting.
 We chatted while I ate two bacon-wrapped hot dogs from the 7-Eleven down the street and then Adrian showed up from his flight a little while later and we all climbed into bed around 2:30 but stayed awake laughing in the dark for a while and it felt so damn wonderful to be in the presence of two people who I love so much but don't see enough of.

-After the jog I showered, got dressed and then grabbed Sassy and another Lyft, this time to Aje Cafe in Lakeview, for to-go sandwiches which we carried to Linda's house to enjoy with mimosas.
+After the jog I took a shower, put clothes onto my body and then grabbed Sassy and another Lyft, this time to Aje Cafe in Lakeview, for to-go sandwiches which we carried to Linda's house to enjoy with mimosas.

-Following brunch Sassy and I huffed it to Belmont Harbor to meet up with Adrian, Amanda, Anne, Ben, Ken, Matt, Mike, RJ and Seth for an afternoon cruise on Lake Michigan in a boat that we rented on the World Wide Web.
-We initially sailed south toward Millennium Park to try and hear the music from Lollapalooza but that didn't work and so we ended up drinking and floating and joking and sunning and swimming in an area that's called "The Playpen" just north of Navy Pier.
+Following brunch Sassy and I huffed it to Belmont Harbor to meet up with Adrian, Amanda, Anne, Ben, Ken, Matt, Mike, RJ and Seth for an afternoon cruise on Lake Michigan in a boat that we rented on the Internet.
+We initially sailed south toward Millennium Park to try and listen to music from Lollapalooza but that didn't work so we ended up drinking and floating and joking and sunning and swimming in an area that's called "The Playpen".

-At around three o'clock we motored back to Belmont Harbor to park the boat and head back to the InterContinental on Michigan Avenue to shower and get ready for the evening's festivities.
+At around three o'clock in the afternoon we motored back to Belmont Harbor to park the boat and head back to the InterContinental on Michigan Avenue to shower and get ready for the evening's festivities.

 The next morning I woke up beside a pile of empty 7-Eleven bacon-wrapped hot dog cartons and an untouched bottle of lemon-lime Gatorade and a short time later Sassy sauntered in from somewhere that I'm probably not allowed to share on the World Wide Web and then Adrian woke up and we all recapped the night and teased one another about our wedding reception antics and then I showered, packed and headed down to the lobby to meet Dave, Shay, Liz and Matt so that we could all walk to the out-of-towners brunch at Weber Grill together.
 Once there we ate food and shared stories from the weekend and at one point a relative of the newlyweds approached our table to thank us for our performance at the reception which made me really damn proud.